 - Strings & numbers, generics,

-If you take the time to understand both of these languages, you’ll be well-placed to create a flawless Android app.
+If you take the time to understand both languages, you’ll be well-placed to create a flawless Android app.

 Your app components are the foundations of Android app development.
 Each component represents a different place through which the system enters your platform.
-Although they are entities with their unique role, some components rely on each other, while some are not entry points.
+Although entities have unique roles, some components rely on each other, while some are not entry points.

 The activities component refers to a user interface on a single screen.
 For example, this could be a messaging app showing your message inbox, followed by another activity writing those messages and saving those messages.
 These activities work in tandem to create a seamless user experience on your platform while still being independent.